 Boston Prep's commitment to its values and mission, including the vision of promoting anti-racism and creating a culture of inclusivity is being mapped out for teachers to uniformly follow to produce a Portrait of a Boston Prep Graduate.
+In SY22-23, we graduated the largest class of seniors at 75.
+This growing number underscores our commitment to empowering students to achieve their fullest potential.

 We are inspired by the exciting path that Boston Prep has charted for student excellence, rising test scores, and a joyful school community.
 The emphasis on investing in our teachers is pivotal to sustaining the culture of excellence and innovation that Boston Prep represents.
 We are confident that the commitment to fostering an inclusive learning environment, dedication to academic rigor, and strong belief in the potential of every student align with the values upheld by Boston Prep.